qualiaMachine/deep-learning-intro/episodes/3-monitor-the-model.Rmd

    We want to move towards the global minimum, so in the opposite direction of the gradient.

 3. Correct answer: B & D
-   - A. The number of samples in an epoch also increases (incorrect, an epoch is always defined as passing through the training data for one cycle)
+   - A. The number of samples in an epoch also increases (**incorrect**, an epoch is always defined as passing through the training data for one cycle)
-   - B. The number of batches in an epoch goes down (correct, the number of batches is the samples in an epoch divided by the batch size)
+   - B. The number of batches in an epoch goes down (**correct**, the number of batches is the samples in an epoch divided by the batch size)
-   - C. The training progress is more jumpy, because more samples are consulted in each update step (one batch). (incorrect, more samples are consulted in each update step, but this makes the progress less jumpy since you get a more accurate estimate of the loss in the entire dataset)
+   - C. The training progress is more jumpy, because more samples are consulted in each update step (one batch). (**incorrect**, more samples are consulted in each update step, but this makes the progress less jumpy since you get a more accurate estimate of the loss in the entire dataset)
-   - D. The memory load (memory as in computer hardware) of the training process is increased (correct, the data is begin loaded one batch at a time, so more samples means more memory usage)
+   - D. The memory load (memory as in computer hardware) of the training process is increased (**correct**, the data is begin loaded one batch at a time, so more samples means more memory usage)

 ::::
 :::